fuxiao0719/PanopticNeRF/README.md

     ```

 ## Data Preparation
 1. We evaluate our model on [KITTI-360](http://www.cvlibs.net/datasets/kitti-360/).
 Here we show the structure of a test dataset as follow.
-You can download it from [here](https://drive.google.com/file/d/1JkG8JbnVaxh3aMBo8vnKRT0Pvql1XQpU/view?usp=sharing) and then put it into `$ROOT`.
+You can download it from [here](https://drive.google.com/file/d/1oJF8e5m4yPrRArn6EPmqXguIl-au2FnT/view?usp=sharing) and then put it into `$ROOT`.
+In the `datasets`, we additionally provide some test files on different scenes.
     ```
     ├── KITTI-360
       ├── 2013_05_28_drive_0000_sync